FCesar/kubeio/README.md

   -n --namespace    [arg] Namespace to usage.
 Default=default -r --resource     [arg] Name of resource to wish obtain infos.
 Default=all -o --output       [arg] Output format.
+Default=json -a --apply        Obtain a resource from '-f or --from' and apply it to the current cluster.
-Default=json -h --help         Show message help
+  -h --help         Show message help
 ```